 When the management company arranged to have a contractor investigate the chimney in 2014, they found out that the problem is structural.
 The flue is set about 4-6 inches further back than where it needs to be.
-When a fire is lit, it hits the top of the opening but as the flue is too far back, the smoke is going back into the apartment.

 We’ve bought a second-hand apartment and we’d like to reconfigure the layout, but we’ve been told that we can’t because the changes would affect the building’s fire certification.
 Is this true?
 If so what can we do?

 The annual SCSI 5-a-side Tag Rugby Tournament took place on Thursday, 29th of June Old Wesley RFC, Donnybrook.
 Savills, for the fourth year in a row fought off fierce competition from fourteen teams, to secure their title as overall winners of the annual 2017 Tag Rugby Tournament.

 Research from the Society of Chartered Surveyors Ireland (SCSI) shows Ireland is facing a serious and sustained shortage of chartered surveyors.
 As the economy continues to improve and the construction and property industry picks up pace, it’s a shortage that will see surveyors in increasing demand.